ultimus11/classify_anything/README.md

 ## Getting Started

-To get started with using these classification algorithms, simply clone the repository and follow the instructions in the provided examples.
+To get started with using these classification algorithms, simply clone the repository and follow the instructions in the provided examples..

 ## Contributing